God & Golem, Inc. and the Ethics of Machine Obedience

 The AI-era risk is a lineage problem.
 A flawed assumption enters a dataset.
 A model turns it into an answer.
 The answer becomes a document.
 The document is indexed.
 A second model retrieves it.
 A team treats the second answer as independent confirmation.
 A generated artifact becomes part of the world from which future systems learn.
 This is not machine reproduction in Wiener's exact sense, but it carries the same warning: copied operational form can outlive the moment of judgment that created it.

 Good governance therefore has to track descent.
 Which model produced this?
 Which data shaped it?
 Which prompt, policy, and tool call constrained it?
 Which human accepted it?
 Which later system reused it?
 Without provenance, machine-made artifacts begin to look authorless.
 Once they look authorless, responsibility becomes easy to misplace.
+This is why AI audit trails, agent identity, and source provenance are not clerical extras; they are the record of machine descent.

 The Golem Problem